SBS Outstanding Research Award

 Any full-time faculty member who has been a member of SBS for a minimum of three years and who has taught at least two semesters before being nominated.

 Faculty who have received the Distinguished Teaching Award or the SBS Outstanding Teaching Award within the past five years are not eligible.

-The deadline for nominations was February 12, 2019.
+The deadline for nominations is February 14, 2020.
 The next award cycle's deadline will be announced soon.